'Quickly became critical': Meat Loaf reportedly died with Covid

 Iconic singer and actor Meat Loaf reportedly died after being diagnosed with Covid as his condition quickly became critical.

-The singer, born Marvin Lee Aday, passed away on Thursday night (Friday NZT) at the age of 74 with wife Deborah by his side.
+The singer, born Marvin Lee Aday, died on Thursday night (Friday NZT) at the age of 74 with wife Deborah by his side.

 It is not known if he was vaccinated.